Pinned QMA: The power of fixing a few qubits in proofs: A dynamical view of pinning

 \subsection{Pinned evolution with commuting Hamiltonians}

-Pinning can induce new types of evolution also for commuting local Hamiltonians.
-We will show how one can simulate evolution with a non-commuting Hamiltonian $H=A+B$, made from two groups of terms that commute within the group.
+Let us now turn to our main result about pinned dynamics.
+We will investigate what kind of evolution we can achieve with pinned commuting local Hamiltonians.
+A similar question has been posed in the context of Hamiltonian purification, with an emphasis on obtaining an universal algebra \cite{burgarth}.
+Here, we will show how to efficiently simulate evolution with a non-commuting Hamiltonian $H=A+B$, made from two groups of terms that commute within the group.
 For this, we will construct a Hamiltonian

-all of whose terms commute, by adding an ancilla qubit $q$ as in \eqref{commutingpin}.
+all of whose terms commute, by adding an auxiliary qubit $q$ as in \eqref{commutingpin}.
 Let us now analyze what happens when we alternate computational basis measurements on the last qubit, initialized as $\ket{0}$, with evolution according to $H'$.
-We will prove the following. \begin{theorem}[Universality of commuting Pinned Evolution] Pinned evolution with time-independent, local commuting Hamiltonians is universal for BQP. \end{theorem} \begin{proof} Let us look at a short time interval $\delta = {t}/{N}$, with $N\rightarrow \infty$.
+We will prove the following. \begin{theorem}[Universality of commuting Pinned Evolution] Pinned evolution with time-independent, local commuting Hamiltonians is universal for \BQP. \end{theorem} \begin{proof} Let us look at a short time interval $\delta = {t}/{N}$, with $N\rightarrow \infty$.
 The pinned evolution of the system will be well approximated by the evolution $e^{-i\delta H'}$ according to $H'$ for time $\delta$, and then a measurement in the computational basis.
-This repeated measurement should on the one hand effectively pin the ancilla qubit $q$ in the state vector $\ket{0}$, as in Vaidman's bomb-testing procedure \cite{elitzur1993quantum} in its circuit setting \cite{kwiat1995interaction}.
+This repeated measurement should on the one hand effectively pin the auxiliary qubit $q$ in the state vector $\ket{0}$, as in Vaidman's bomb-testing procedure \cite{elitzur1993quantum} in its circuit setting \cite{kwiat1995interaction}.
 This is the Zeno effect, explained in detail e.g., in Ref.~\cite{SattathNagajQuantumMoney}, where we also find that the probability of a ``bad'' projection (a flip of the $\ket{0}$ to $\ket{1}$ scales as $O\left(\delta^2\right)$, and can be made arbitrarily small even after $O\left(\delta^{-1}\right)$ repetitions.
 On the other hand, what is the effective evolution of the rest of the system?
 Let us calculate

 correct up to order $\delta$.
-Therefore, when we now measure the ancilla qubit, we will get the result $0$ and obtain the state $e^{-i\delta(A+B)}\ket{\psi}$, with probability $1-O(\left(\delta\norm{A-B}\right)^2)$.
+Therefore, when we now measure the auxiliary qubit, we will get the result $0$ and obtain the state $e^{-i\delta(A+B)}\ket{\psi}$, with probability $1-O(\left(\delta\norm{A-B}\right)^2)$.
 Moreover, the state can also contain an error vector with norm $O((\delta \norm{A+B})^2)$, as the evolution \eqref{zenocomm1} with commuting terms cannot produce mixed terms such as $AB$, while \eqref{zenocommfinal} does include them in its series expansion.